 Evaluating the change in model fit has been helpful for many in the model fit evaluation process.
-But, this process is not without potential drawbacks.
+But this process is not without potential drawbacks.
 For example, modification indices can lead to conflicting information about sources of misfit leading to statistically equivalent models.
-Adding too many paths can lead to over fitting to the observed data and difficulty in interpretation.
-Aside from investigating standardized residuals (Maydeu-Olivares & Shi, 2017), most current methods of investigating local fit rely on non-intuitive metrics (e.g., modification indices, likelihood ratios, or p-values); however, we are proposing a more directly interpretable approach using probabilities for local fit assessment.
-We aim to develop a probabilistic approach to approximate whether additional paths will result in meaningfully interpretable contribution to the model.
+Adding too many paths can lead to over fitting to the observed data and difficulty interpreting the model parameters.
+Aside from investigating standardized residuals (Maydeu-Olivares & Shi, 2017), most current methods of investigating local fit rely on non-intuitive metrics (e.g., modification indices, likelihood ratios, or p-values); however, we propose a more directly interpretable approach using probabilities for local fit assessment.
+Additionally, we aim to develop a probabilistic approach to approximate whether additional paths will result in meaningfully interpretable contribution to the model.
 With our method, we aim to help control against over fit and aid interpretation driven local fit assessment.

-The main contributions of this research are: First, we extend previous research on local fit assessment by introducing a probabilistic method and the describe the conditions in which this approach holds theoretically reliable results.
+The main contributions of this research are: First, we extend previous research on local fit assessment by introducing a probabilistic method and the describe the conditions in which this approach holds theoretically-reliable results.
 Second, we demonstrate the application of this approach in a simulated dataset with a known latent structure.
 Finally, we investigated the performance through Monte Carlo simulation study evaluating the accuracy of the predicted probabilities.

-Proposed Probabilistic Method
+Proposed probabilistic method for local fit assessment

-Local fit assessment by means of investigating residual matrices, modification indicies, Wald tests, likelihood ratio tests or model-implied instrumental variables has been shown to provide useful information in a variety of contexts (Chou & Bentler, 1990; Maydeu-Olivares & Shi, 2017; Whittaker, 2012).
-However, we were still left in a bit of quandary as to whether any potential changes would be of a substantive importance.
-We

-have developed a hopefully straightforward approach to tackling this aspect of local fit evaluation by means of in iterative approximation of the non-estimated parameters.
-In our experience, we have found that the model changes proposed through modification indices results in parameter estimates that were of little substantive meaning.
+Local fit assessment by means of investigating residual matrices, modification indicies, Wald tests, likelihood ratio tests or model-implied instrumental variables have each shown to provide useful information in a variety of contexts (Chou & Bentler, 1990; Maydeu-Olivares & Shi, 2017; Whittaker, 2012).
+However, we were still left in a bit of quandary when modifying the model as to whether potential model changes would result in a change in substantive interpretation of the model. importance.
+To address this issue, we have developed a relatively straightforward approach to tackling this aspect of local fit evaluation by means of in iterative approximation of the non-estimated parameters.
+In our experience, we have found that these proposed model changes through modification indices results in parameter estimates that were of little substantive meaning.

+For example, a cross-loading that is low or a residual covariance that suggests a weak relationship can fail to substantively add to out understanding of the measurement process.

 For example, a cross-loading that is low or a residual covariance that suggests a weak relationship that substantively doesn’t add to our understanding of the measurement of the construct of interest.

-We propose a method that approximates what the magnitude of the non-estimated parameters would be and to couch the estimates in terms of the probability that the parameter is of substantive interest.
+In this paper, we propose a method that approximates what the magnitude of the non-estimated parameters would be if added to the model.
+We envision the magnitude being approximated by a probability distribution.
+Using the approximated distribution of each parameter, a probability can be computed to capture how likely that the parameter would be of substantive interest.

+and to couch the estimates in terms of the probability that the parameter is of substantive interest.

-The idea is to define a region of the parameter space that we would consider to be of substantive meaningfulness.
+The idea underlying this approach to local fit assessment is to define a region of the parameter space that we would consider to be meaningful for the substantive question at hand.
 A natural choice in the case of factor loadings is to define the region as |λ| ≥ 0.32, which is the threshold typically considered as the bound for standardized factor loadings in exploratory factor analysis.